collectSPACE: Messages

 Registered: Dec 2003

-posted April 28, 2005 05:22 PM Click Here to See the Profile for mdmyer Click Here to Email mdmyer Edit/Delete Message Reply w/Quote
+posted 04-28-2005 05:22 PM Click Here to See the Profile for mdmyer Click Here to Email mdmyer Edit/Delete Message Reply w/Quote

 Sorry but I am disappointed and while I am happy for those that live in those areas I do feel that something could be done for the others that can't make the trip.
-Kansas is a long way away from the West Coast.

-Yes, Nancy is going above and beyond to make THEM happy.
+Yes, Nancy is going above and beyond to make them happy.
 Makes me feel like I am not deserving simply because I live so far away.

 mdmyer